jmalp/The-Job-Hunting-AI-Web-Tool/README.md

    - Replace `your_host`, `your_dbname`, `your_user`, `your_password`, and `your_port` with your database connection details.

 4. **Run the `schema.sql` File:**
-   - In pgAdmin4, open the Query Tool and load the `schema.sql` file located in the `api/database` directory.
+   - In pgAdmin4, open the Query Tool and load the `schema.sql` file in the `api/database` directory.
    - Execute the script to create the necessary database schema.

 ### Executing program